Permata Hijau Group

 -

-The company commits to pay the minimum wage and strives to provide a decent living wage.
-However, it is unclear if a decent living wage is paid.
+The company commits to paying the minimum wage and aims to provide a decent living wage.
+However, it does not make a clear, explicit commitment to paying a decent living wage.

 -

-The company commits to pay the minimum wage and strives to provide a decent living wage.
-This applies to all suppliers.
-However, it is unclear if a decent living wage is paid.
+The company states that it pays at least the minimum wage and aims to provide a decent living wage, and this policy extends to all suppliers.
+However, it does not make a clear and explicit commitment to paying a decent living wage.

 -